 Under the initiative of Better Individuals, I have designed various workshops titled 'Welcome to Life', 'Introduction to Life', 'Three dimensions of Life', etc., which covered various aspects of personal life, family life, professional life and spiritual life.

 I ran these workshops, which lasted for four to five days each, for about four years starting July 2009, the 200th birth anniversary of Charles Darwin, my all-time favorite scientist.
 The participants of these workshops happened to be anyone and everyone interested in gaining deep insights into life and human nature.
-They came from all walks of life, from doctors to IT professions, to Ph.D. students, to entrepreneurs, to housewives, to educational professionals, and so on.
+They came from many walks of life, from doctors to IT professions, to Ph.D. students, to entrepreneurs, to housewives, to educational professionals, and so on.
 I called this initiative called Medha Jananam, a Sanskrit phrase that can be loosely translated as 'Ignite the Intellect'.
 The website for this initiative is medhajananam.org

 Under the initiative of Better Families, I developed workshops on parenting and on pre-marriage concerns, and ran them for a few years.
 Later, I expanded Grihastha into a full-fledged 'family services' initiative, offering on-line advice, interactive workshops, and personal guidance.
 The website for this initiative is grihastha.org.